Skip to main content

 Offers of temporary accommodation under the main duty

-Where a local authority has accepted a main housing duty to an applicant, it may not be able to make a private rented sector offer or final part 6 offer for some time.
+Where a local authority has accepted the main housing duty to an applicant, it might not be able to make a final private rented sector offer or final part 6 offer for some time.
+It might have to provide temporary accommodation until it can make a final offer or end the main housing duty in another way.

 An applicant may only choose to waive their right to be provided with suitable accommodation if they are placed in a position to make a fully informed decision.
 If the applicant changes their mind, the authority must comply with its duties.[18]